samanthashleyrose/Note-Taker/README.md

 ## Description

-The Note Taker is a user-friendly application designed for efficient note-taking.
+The <a href="https://note-taker-application-327-02a5ee5b2f69.herokuapp.com/">Note Taker</a> is a user-friendly application designed for efficient note-taking.
 With a powerful Express.js backend, this site provides a streamlined experience allowing users to easily to create, save, and access your thoughts whenever you need them.

 The application stores note data in a JSON file, providing a lightweight and straightforward solution for organizing and managing your notes.
 The Note Taker application prioritizes modularity to enhance code organization and maintainability, such as creating a separate `db-utils.js` file, the codebase is structured for clear separation of concerns, facilitating easier maintenance for future enhancements.